software-patterns/workshop/scratch/benchristel.md

 easily see any other way.
 But before you start changing code, you need to be able to see it at a basic level, so you know what changes to make.
 That is the motivation for the division into two groups.
 The "changing" tools depend on the "seeing" ones.

+**Caring About Caring**

+When I was first introduced to the idea of code Quality, I thought it meant I had to care about every tiny detail of my code and working environment.
+I obsessed over variable names.
+Whitespace alignment.
+Tab size.
+Syntax highlighting.
+The fonts my editor used.
+Comment style.
+The order of methods in classes.
+And on and on and on.

+But to attend to everything is to attend to nothing.
+There has to be some notion of priority, of paying attention to what matters, and letting go of what doesn't matter as much.

 **Working with People**